saintheraldfaust/saintheraldfaust/README.md

 "Fortune favours the paranoid (And their acquaintances)"

 So, what of it?
-Well, I happen to have founded https://mypursepay.com in 2024, a company committed to growing Nigeria’s wealth economy using PRACTICAL AND SECURE software.
+Well, I happen to have founded https://mypursepay.com/ , a company committed to growing Nigeria’s wealth economy using PRACTICAL AND SECURE software.
 A canvas I can paint on and leave any shred of ingenuity that comes of obsession (healthy or unhealthy).
 I talk about its reasons a little bit more on here https://hackernoon.com/the-divide-of-failed-economy-and-its-citizens

 I made an archive of my recent projects, view them here https://www.nouveauleonfaustdesign.pro/